Home » Production » Inhalation Preparation | Aerosol | MDI and Standard Test

 inhaler

-Image credit: manufacturingchemist.com/
+Inhaler Image credit: manufacturingchemist.com/

 Inhalation preparations intended to be administered as aerosol (dispersion of solid or liquid particles of active ingredients in a gas) are administered by pressurized metered-dose inhalers or powder inhalers.
-Pressurized Metered Dose Inhalers are dosage forms containing therapeutically active ingredients that are packed under pressure in a sealed container and are released as a fine mist o spray upon actuation of a suitable valve system.
+Pressurized Metered Dose Inhalers are dosage forms containing therapeutically active ingredients that are packed under pressure in a sealed container and are released as a fine mist spray upon actuation of a suitable valve system.

-Types of Hydro fluoroalkane inhalers (Pressurized Metered Dose Inhalers or MDI):
+Types of Hydro fluoroalkane inhalers: (Pressurized Metered Dose Inhalers or MDI):

-1. Two-phase system consisting of gas and liquid.
+1. Two-phase system: Consisting of gas and liquid.

-2. Three-phase system consisting of gas, liquid, and solids or liquids.
+2. Three-phase system: Consisting of gas, liquid, and solids or liquids.

 Standard Tests or Evaluation for Inhalation Preparation:

-1. Pressurized Metered-Dose Preparation (MDI)
+1. Pressurized Metered-Dose Preparation (MDI):

-4. Uniformity of delivered dose: The Preparation complies with the test if 9 out of 10 results lie between 75 to 125 % of the average value and all lie in between 65 to 135 %.
-If 2 or 3 values lie outside the 75 — 125 % limit, repeat the test for two more inhalers.
-Not more than 3 of the 30 values lie outside the limits of 65 —135 %.
+• Uniformity of delivered dose: For uniformity of delivered dose, the preparation should comply with the test if 9 out of 10 results fall between 75 to 125% of the average value, with all results falling between 65 to 135%.
+If 2 or 3 values lie outside the 75-125% limit, repeat the test for two more inhalers.
+The number of results outside the 65-135% range should not exceed 3 out of 30 values.

-6. The number of deliveries per container: The number of deliveries so discharged in the test for particle size is not less than the number stated on the label.
+• The number of deliveries per container: The number of deliveries so discharged in the test for particle size is not less than the number stated on the label.

-7. Deposition of emitted dose: As per IP or other specifications.
+• Deposition of emitted dose: As per IP or other specifications.

-Related Post: Capsules, Types, and formulation
+Related Post: Capsules, Types, and Formulation

-1. Powder For Inhalation preparation or Dry Powder Inhalation (DPI)
+2. Powder For Inhalation preparation or Dry Powder Inhalation (DPI)

 3. Uniformity of content: As given in capsules.

-4. The number of deliveries per container: The number of deliveries so discharged in the test for particle size is not less than the number stated on the label.
+4. The number of deliveries per container: The number of deliveries discharged in the test for particle size is not less than the number stated on the label.

 5. Microbial contamination: Total viable aerobic bacterial count shall be not more than 100 CF per g of the powder.
 E. coli – absent in 10g of the powder.
 Salmonella – Absent in 50 g of the powder.
 S.Aureus – absent in 10 g of the powder.
 P. aeruginosa – absent in 10 g of the powder.